 GSOC's positive response system is accessible to you and we recommend that you review it prior to commencing any excavation in the field.
-You can access the GSOC positive response information by going to www.gsocsearch.org.
+You can access the GSOC positive response information by going to www.gopherstateonecall.org and clicking on the Search for a Ticket (Search & Status) button.
 Please remember that an underground facility operator may also mark or clear in the field so the responses in GSOC's system may be supplemented by information you observe in the field.